apache/incubator-xtable/website/docs/hms.md

 :::

 ### Register the target table in Hive Metastore
-Now you need to register the OneTable synced target table in Hive Metastore.
+Now you need to register the XTable synced target table in Hive Metastore.

 <Tabs
 groupId="table-format"